codeout/inet-henge/README.md

 1. Define nodes identified by name
 2. Define links by specifying both end nodes
-3. Show in browser.
+3. Show in a browser.
 That's it.

 JSON example: